 Treating the whole body

-Finally, interventional pain management isn’t just about treating the painful area itself.
+Finally, this type of pain management isn’t just about treating the painful area itself.
 It’s about treating the whole person and helping them get back to the life they want to lead.
-While interventional pain management doctors will use many of the therapies discussed here, they’ll also rely on whole-body therapies to help you get your life back.
+While pain management doctors will use many of the therapies discussed here, they’ll also rely on whole-body therapies to help you get your life back.
 Pain doctors know that pain doesn’t happen in a vacuum, and so treatment shouldn’t either.

 These methods may include: